Hanoi at a glance

 3. Bun Thang

-It will be flawed if you miss Bun Thang in the list of delicious dishes of Hanoi cuisine.
+It will be flawed if you miss Bun Thang in the list of delicious dishes in Hanoi.
 Compared with another Vietnamese noodle, Bun Thang is the most sophisticated one.
-To make a delightful Bun Thang, it requires 20 different types of ingredients such as rice vermicelli – white and in small strings, scrambled eggs – fragile and sliced evenly, chicken – tender and shredded with skin, dried shrimps, shiitake mushrooms, dried, pickled radishes, and of course spring onions and laksa leaves.
+To make a delightful Bun Thang, it requires 20 different types of ingredients such as rice vermicelli – white and in small strings, egg – fragile and sliced evenly, chicken – tender and shredded with skin, dried shrimps, shiitake mushrooms, pickled radishes, spring onions, and laksa leaves.

 Just tasting the Bun Thang once, you will remember the spicy of chilli, the sweetness of broth, the rich taste of chicken.
 Visiting Hanoi in the cold season and enjoying a hot bowl of Bun Thang, there’s nothing better.